PedroACFerreira/pedroacferreira.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-    Factors that influence ADHD and therapeutical approaches.
+    Factors that contribute to the risk of ADHD development and therapeutic approaches.
 </div>

 <br />